10 Best Practices for Keeping Your Clients' Confidential Data Safe

 Building a solid digital defense isn't optional in today's world.
 It's a requirement.
 Begin with the fundamentals: antivirus and anti-malware software, as well as tools to combat adware and spyware.
 For an extra layer of protection, turn on pop-up blockers and launch a next-generation web firewall.

 After that, you’re laying the groundwork for a defense just as dynamic as the threats it encounters using vulnerability and endpoint detection and response scanners.
-Let’s look at it in more detail: the financial aspect.
-It’s wise and strategic to invest in a formidable security architecture that includes MFA and password managers; when they pay off matters more than if they will.
+Including robust cloud storage solutions like AWS backup tools enhances your data safety measures by ensuring that all critical client data is securely backed up and recoverable in the event of a cyber incident.
+Also, it’s wise and strategic to invest in a formidable security architecture that includes MFA and password managers; when they pay off matters more than if they will.

 Know that every dollar you set aside for these tools is a step toward protecting your company from the high operational expenses associated with data breaches.
 You could even take the next step and take advantage of being ISO 27001 certified.
 This will formalize your approach to data security and ensure that the book does every aspect of how you manage information systems.
 Compliance with industry regulations relating to privacy is much more achievable once you have also been certified.